stencila/stencila/docs/reference/formats/markdown.md

 ## Implementation

 Stencila support bi-directional conversion between Stencila documents and Markdown.

-### Stencila to Markdown

 Three internal Rust crates are involved in the conversion from Stencila documents to Markdown: